 How true is it?

 While the theory is backed up by logical reasons, which make it very believable, it is not as true as you think it is.
 Psychologists, psychiatrists, and other neurological experts have denied their agreement with this concept.
 According to them, you are not your thoughts.
 Your thoughts are merely objects of the mind.
 Just like sounds, perceptions, feelings, and ideas.
 Through their perspective, thoughts are nothing but passing clouds, and there is nothing you should take personally about them.
-Let them pass.
+Let them pass so you don’t feel anxious.
 That is all you should do.

 “You are not your thoughts”